Authored By :

 Colossians 3:10, KJV

 As I point out in the aforementioned articles, there is a constant war going on between our new man of the Spirit, and our old man of the flesh.
-So in regards to what the Gospel of Thomas says about knowing ourselves, while we must know ourselves -- that is, be aware of our own human weaknesses and shortcomings -- we are not to dwell upon them.
+So in regard to what the Gospel of Thomas says about knowing ourselves, while we must know ourselves -- that is, be aware of our own human weaknesses and shortcomings -- we are not to dwell upon them.
 In short, as we discussed in part two of this series, the only thing we really need to know is that we are all hopeless sinners without Christ in our lives, and that we really have no righteousness of our own to boast about.
 Furthermore, it is only in knowing Jesus' Spirit which dwells within us that we acquire Eternal Life, as we see by the following two verses:

 "And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent."